On the Robustness of Bayesian Neural Networks to Adversarial Attacks

 We note that, as discussed in Section \ref{sec:overparameterizeD_Nns}, at convergence of the training algorithm and in the limit of infinitely-many data, infinitely-wide neural networks are guaranteed to achieve zero loss on the data manifold, satisfying the assumption of Lemma \ref{trivialLemma}.
 As a result, once an infinitely-wide NN is fully trained, for any $\x\in\mathcal{M}$ the gradient of the loss function is orthogonal to the data manifold as it is zero along the data manifold, i.e., $\nabla_{\x} L(\x,\w)=\nabla^\perp_\x L(\x,\w)$, where $\nabla^\perp_\x$ denotes the gradient projected into the normal subspace of $\mathcal{M}$ at $\x$.
-Note that for a given NN, $\nabla^\perp_\x L(\x,\w)$ is in general non-zero even if the network achieves zero loss on $\mathcal{M},$ thus explaining the existence of adversarial examples even for very accurate classifiers.
-Crucially, in Section \ref{sec:AdvRobBNNs} we show that for BNNs, when averaged w.r.t.\ the posterior distribution, the orthogonal gradient vanishes.
+We stress that for a given NN, $\nabla^\perp_\x L(\x,\w)$ is in general non-zero even if the network achieves zero loss on $\mathcal{M}$ (this is formalized in the next subsection), thus explaining the existence of adversarial examples even for very accurate classifiers.
+Crucially, in Section \ref{sec:adv_robustness_bayesian_averaging} we show that for BNNs, when averaged w.r.t.\ the posterior distribution, the orthogonal gradient vanishes.